wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 1.2 =
+* We are now smarter about the way we scroll the calendar day to show the action links when the day has scroll bars.

 = 1.1 =
 * There was a security hole in the calendar that allowed contributors to publish posts when they couldn't in the standard edit screen.
 We now only allow contributors to save drafts and schedule a post for review.
 * Changed the easing we are using for the animation of the calendar so we can work with the BuddyPress plugin.